narenmanoharan/ImageNet-Classifier-Tensorflow/README.md

-## ImageNet Classifier with TensorFlow
+# ImageNet Classifier with TensorFlow

-- Deep CNN with Alexnet for Classifying/Recognizing objects
+- Deep CNN with AlexNet for Classifying/Recognizing objects
 - Built using Python, TensorFlow, TFlearn and AWS EC2
 - Used g2.8x GPU instances to speed up the classification process
 - Built a model with an error rate of 6.2%
+- Used factional max pooling with sparse CNN to improve accuracy

 *Technical Specifications*